Mixing in two-dimensional shear flow with smooth fluctuations: Decay of the scalar

 we find for the argument in the exponent in Eq. (\ref{eq:02})

 Thus, if $b\ll L_-$ then the quantity (\ref{pair3}) is much less than unity and the pair correlation function is reduced to the second moment of $\vartheta$ examined in Section \ref{subsec:one-point-mean}.
-Therefore below we examine the case $b \gg L_-$.
-Note that the criterion depends on time at the first stage of the passive scalar evolution and is reduced to $b\gg r_\kappa$ at the second stage of the passive scalar evolution.
+Hence below we examine the case $b \gg L_-$.
+Note that the criterion depends on time at the advective stage of the passive scalar evolution and is reduced to $b\gg r_\kappa$ at the diffusive stage.